 Google DeepMind (Gemini)

-💼 Research Scientist Intern (present)
+💼 Research Scientist Intern (Summer 2025)

 University of Southern California (Viterbi School of Engineering)